 - When there is a need to assess the conflicts or impediments within the family, and assist, through psychotherapy, the family members in the management of the client.

 Elective relationship work, including strengthening friendship, general communication, conflict resolution and intimacy does not meet medical necessity criteria.
-In relationship work, neither partner is the focus; the relationship is the client and therefore the focus of treatment.
+In relationship work, we are not treating a mental health diagnosis, nor is any one partner the focus; the relationship is the client and therefore the focus of treatment.
 Each partner is considered to be equal and will be both supported and challenged equally.
 Couples learn to replace negative conflict patterns with positive interactions, to repair past hurts, and to begin to create shared meaning and purpose in their relationship.
 In addition, I allow up to 75min for these sessions as compared to the 45-50 minute limit set by insurance.

 When couple’s therapy is not the best treatment and individual therapy is indicated: